imranhasan22/handbook_imran/android.md

 - `android:scaleType` - control how an image is resized.
 Possible values are:
     - `fitXY` - scale the image to fit exactly within the view
     - `fitStart` - scale the image to fit within the view and align it to the top left.
-    - `fitStart` - scale the image to fit within the view and align it to the bottom right.
+    - `fitEnd` - scale the image to fit within the view and align it to the bottom right.
-    - `fitStart` - scale the image to fit within the view and center it.
+    - `fitCenter` - scale the image to fit within the view and center it.
 - `android:adjustViewBounds` - adjust the bounds to maintain the aspect ratio.
 Possible values are true or false.

 ### EditText